MSZ98/Easy-Google-Account-Picker/README.md

  ### USAGE

- 1. Constructor must be invoked in OnCreate() method of activity otherwise you'll get exception like
+ 1. Constructor must be invoked in OnCreate() method of activity, otherwise you'll get exception like
 ```java.lang.IllegalStateException: LifecycleOwner is attempting to register while current state is RESUMED.```
     It should look like this: